bdenham/docsby/README.md

-# concepts
+# Documentation Concepts
-Documentation playground for working with Gatsby
+Documentation playground for working using Gatsby and MDX to figure out better ways to present documentation.